 The lynching of Akhlaq in Dadri (UP) over alleged beef consumption

 The hanging of two men in Jharkhand by cow vigilantes

 The recent lynching of Pehlu Khan in Alwar on suspicion of smuggling a cow.

 The petitioners challenged the provisions of cow protection laws of 6 States protecting cow vigilantes – Rajasthan, Uttar Pradesh, Maharashtra, Gujarat, Jharkhand, and Karnataka.
 In particular they challenge the provisions that prohibit any legal action against persons for actions done in ‘good faith’ under the law.

 For example, Section 13 of the Maharashtra Animal Preservation Act, 1976 reads - "that no suit, prosecution or other legal proceedings shall be instituted against any person for any anything which is in good faith or intended to be done under this Act or the rules made thereunder".

-On April 7, 2017, the 3 judge bench headed by CJI Dipak Misra, issued notice to Centre and six States where such vigilante groups are recognised and given licenses.
+On April 7, 2017, the 3 judge bench headed by CJI Dipak Misra, issued notice to the Centre and the six States in quetstion.

-Whether the provision of cow protection laws of 6 States which does not punish cow vigilantes acting in ‘good faith’ is constitutional?
+1) Whether State cow protection laws, which protects cow vigilantes acting in ‘good faith' are constitutional?

-Whether State and Central Government should make a separate law addressing the offence of lynching?
+2) Whether State and Central Governments should make separate laws addressing the offence of lynching?

-Whether State should frame a victim compensation scheme to address the issue of lynching?
+3) Whether States and the Centre should frame a victim compensation scheme to address the issue of lynching?